ghga-de/milestones-docs/54-peacock-spider/technical_specification.md

 Here the `file_id` is the public accession for the given file.

-This should return a payload including the unencrypted file size and SHA256 checksum for the given file ID, hiding unnecessary details for the requester.
+This should return a payload including the unencrypted file size in bytes and SHA256 checksum for the given file ID, hiding unnecessary details for the requester.
 ```
 {